 Juan Gabriel

 As one of Latin America’s most celebrated songwriters and performers, Juan Gabriel’s legacy can be felt through the countless generations of artists he’s inspired.
 Born in Michoacán, Mexico, in 1950, Gabriel fell in love with songwriting after meeting his schoolteacher and mentor, Juan Contreras.
 After much struggle to start his career, Gabriel moved to Mexico City in 1971 and landed a record deal with RCA Victor.
-His distinct dramatic and flamboyant performance style made him a standout in the music landscape at the time, crediting him with redefining Latin pop and Mexican music.
+His distinct flamboyant performance style made him a standout in the music landscape at the time, crediting him with redefining Latin pop and Mexican music.
 Gabriel wrote over 1,800 songs and sold over 40 million records.
 Songs such as “Amor Eterno,” “Hasta que te conocí” and “El Noa Noa” are widely loved by all of Latin America.
-These songs have inspired Latino superstars such as Marc Anthony, Juanes, and Luis Miguel, and we can hear Gabriel’s influence in their own music art.
+These songs have inspired Latino superstars such as Marc Anthony, Juanes and Luis Miguel, and we can hear Gabriel’s influence in their music.
 Juan Gabriel’s accolades include six Grammy nominations, two Latin Grammy wins, an induction into the Billboard Latin Music Hall of Fame and the Latin Songwriters Hall of Fame.
 Juan Gabriel died on Aug.
 28, 2016, leaving behind a legacy that can never be forgotten.

 Sylvia Rivera

 A champion for queer liberation, activist Sylvia Rivera fought for queer civil rights starting from the Stonewall Riots and beyond, making it her mission to give a voice to the voiceless.
 Rivera was born in 1951 in New York City to a Puerto Rican father and a Venezuelan mother.
 Rivera had a rough childhood due to her gender identity and overall family issues.
 At 11 years old, Rivera ran away from home and started living on the streets of Times Square as a sex worker.
 Throughout this period, she was taken in by gay liberation activist Marsha P. Johnson and began her activism with civil rights organizations such as the Gay Liberation Front.
 Rivera and Johnson were both present and participated in the Stonewall Riots in 1969, an event that marked a new beginning for queer civil rights.
 Rivera always fought for the transgender and queer Latino community to be included and advocated for through the various organizations she was a part of.
 In 1971, Rivera and Johnson began the organization Street Transvestite Action Revolutionaries (STAR) to discuss and take action on issues facing the transgender community.
 During the 25th anniversary of the Stonewall Riots in 1994, she was honored for her contribution to the movement.
-Sylvia Rivera died in 2002 at the age of 50 and left behind organizations such as the Sylvia Rivera Law Project to continue her life’s mission for liberation and equality.
+Sylvia Rivera died in 2002 at 50 and left behind organizations such as the Sylvia Rivera Law Project to continue her life’s mission for liberation and equality.